 Plans to turn up the heat on criminals defrauding London’s councils have taken a major step forward with the appointment of the Chartered Institute of Public Finance and Accountancy (CIPFA) to provide data analytics for the London Counter Fraud Hub.

 The London Counter Fraud Hub is a partnership between all the London boroughs to better target fraudsters who attempt to con councils out of millions of pounds a year in unpaid council tax, illegal property letting and unpaid business rates.
-The hub has potential to save London taxpayers £60m a year on average.
+The hub has potential to save London taxpayers £60m a year over the nine-year contract period.

 Edward Lord OBE, Chair of London Councils’ Capital Ambition Board, said: “As councils struggle with huge reductions to their budgets, it is imperative that we use new ways to root out fraud across the capital.